b4stet/py_fair/readme.md

 When this is required, the helper of the command indicates the expected format.

 ### About export to ODS
-The ODF format was preferred to Open XML one due to issues with xlsx files opened in LibreOffice.
+The ODF format was preferred to Open XML one, due to issues with xlsx files opened in LibreOffice.
 However, the only suitable library found to handle creation, data updates and styles in ODF was `odfpy`.
 As the notion of address/coordinates is not attached to a cell in ODF, several limitations are enforced to avoid writing a too complex processor:
 - styles supported are font, size, alignement, color and color background